 For companies executing correctly at this stage, they interview high-performing A-players across the company.
 These companies will often hire employer branding firms with consultants trained to uncover the underlying — even subconscious — motivators and emotional connections that keep A Players happy and thriving.
 Targeted branding communications are developed from the resulting data.

 Again, at ClearCompany right now we have a small window of time to execute, and no current budget allocation, but we need to conduct a similar process.
 For these reasons, we decided to interview one to two top performers in each department across the company as designated by department heads, performance reviews, and diversity across participants.
 I conducted the interviews, allocating one hour for each discussion, and informed the employees at the outset that the conversation was confidential and any sharing of results would be done without names or departments attached.

-In partnership with our marketing team, our recruiting and HR team developed our own set of questions relying on our interview expertise as well as consistencies in techniques across other corporate and employer brand methodologies.
-The questions would be open ended, allowing us to continually ask “why” questions to drill deeper to candidate motivators.
+In partnership with our marketing team, our recruiting and HR team developed our own set of questions relying on our interview expertise as well as consistency in techniques across other corporate and employer brand methodologies.
+The questions would be open-ended, allowing us to continually ask “why” questions to drill deeper into candidate motivators.
 We also wanted to learn of employee emotions connected to our company — whether these employees feel we are living our mission, vision, and values or not — areas for improvement, and motivators outside of our existing presentations to the market.

 The questions we developed are:

 - What emotion is evoked when you think about ClearCompany?
 Why?

 - Do you feel an emotional or intrinsic connection to ClearCompany and your role?
 Why?
 If not, what would provide that connection?